andreasdominik/ADoSnipsDoNotListen/README.md

-# ADoSnipsTemplate
+# ADoSnipsDoNotListen

-This is a template skill for the SnipsHermesQnD framework for Snips.ai written in Julia.
+This is a skill for the SnipsHermesQnD framework for Snips.ai written in Julia.

+Aim of the skill is, to make the assistant stop listening, either
+- by utting a command "stop listening" (de: "hör' weg")
+- or by sening a trigger (stop listening when the TV is switched on).

+While Snips is not listening, all intents are disabled and the sounds are turned off.
+Only the second intent to wake up the assistant again is enabled, but the intent will only activated if the exact command "listen again" (de: "hör' wieder zu") is received.

  The full documentation is just work-in-progress!
  Current version can be visited here: